Swansea Canal: Connections southwards

-Restoration of the original route to Clydach would not be possible, but since the construction of a barrage across Swansea Bay, water levels in the river are maintained at all states of the tide, and so it could be used to reach Llansamlet, from where the Fendrod River could be canalised to reach a large lake.
+Restoration of the original route to Clydach would not be possible, but since the construction of Swansea Barrage across Swansea Bay, water levels in the River Tawe are maintained at all states of the tide, and so it could be used to reach Llansamlet, from where the Nant-y-fendrod stream could be canalised to reach Fendrod Lake.
 The lake is to the east of the River Tawe, and from it, some 3 mi of new canal and an aqueduct over the Tawe would be required to link up with the remains of the original canal.
+More recently, it has been suggested that a lock at Clydach might drop boats down into the River Tawe, which they would cross on the level to enter the new section of canal.
+This would link to the Nant-y-fendrod river and Fendrod Lake further down, before re-entering the river.
+Another lock would enable boats to reach the eastern docks in Swansea, from where a link to the Tennant Canal would be accessible.